-Family-owned motels and budget chains are prevalent in small towns like Colville, Omak, Grand Coulee, Moses Lake, and Pullman.
+Family-owned motels and budget chains are prevalent in small towns like Colville, Grand Coulee, Moses Lake, Omak, Pullman, and Soap Lake.
 More of these properties are updating their amenities to include modern touches such as flat-screen TVs; others can feel dated, but at least the prices are reasonable, except during special events when demand spikes create rate hikes.
 Several pleasant bed-and-breakfasts

 with friendly innkeepers are found in Spokane, Walla Walla, Dayton, and Uniontown (near Pullman), but with no more than six suites at each it's usually necessary to call ahead for a reservation.
 There are several historic hotels built in the early 1900s and restored in recent years that are definitely worth visiting in Spokane, Walla Walla, and Dayton.
-A stay at the Cave B Inn by the Columbia River—in one of its cliff houses, cavern rooms, or luxury yurts—is a recommended destination experience too.
+The Inn at Abeja, just outside Walla Walla on a historic farm site, offers unique, high-end lodging.
+A stay at the Cave B Resort by the Columbia River—in one of its cliff houses, cavern rooms, or luxury yurts—is a recommended destination experience, too.

 Need trip ideas?
 Check out our curated collections of destinations around the globe.More